-A landscape appraisal of Coronation Park was carried out during the preparation of the Development Plan.
-The plan identified contemporary design issues and opportunities for development.
+A landscape appraisal of Coronation Park was carried out and the plan identified contemporary design issues and opportunities for development.
 The key issues that emerged were:

-- To ensure that the correct balance of landscape design, horticultural, leisure and development interests are addressed. - To ensure that developments accord with the Strategic Context of the Park - To provide for better way-marked footpath links to, through and around the Park - To preserve and enhance existing appropriate leisure facilities - To develop children's play facilities in appropriate locations - To develop interpretation of the Park. - To protect, enhance and develop horticulture - To protect, enhance and interpret ecology and wildlife - To provide quality playing surfaces
+- To ensure that the correct balance of landscape design, horticultural, leisure and development interests are addressed. - To ensure that developments accord with the Strategic Context of the Park - To provide for better way-marked footpath links to, through and around the Park - To preserve and enhance existing appropriate leisure facilities - · To develop children's play facilities in appropriate locations - To develop interpretation of the Park. - · To protect, enhance and develop horticulture - · To protect, enhance and interpret ecology and wildlife - To provide quality playing surfaces